What is compounding?

 How does compounding benefit me?

 There are several reasons why prescribers and pharmacists provide compounded medications for patients.
 The primary reason for compounding is to avoid patient non-compliance, which means the patient is either unable or unwilling to use the medication as directed.
-Many patients are allergic to preservatives or dyes, or require a dosage that is different from the standard drug strengths.
+Many patients are allergic to preservatives or

 With a physician’s consent, a compounding pharmacist can: